-Phillips’ 20th Century & Contemporary Art Evening and Day sales in London later this week offer a pretty thin photography selection.
-With no photographs available in the Evening sale, the Day sale is left to carry the photographic load, wandering into somewhat lesser known and newer photographic material.
-Led by a Matthew Barney Cremaster triptych, there are a total of 21 lots of photography available across the two sales, with a Total High Estimate for photography of £320000.
+Phillips’ photography offerings buried within its 20th Century & Contemporary Art Evening and Day sales in London are meaningfully top heavy.
+Led by an Andreas Gursky print of Los Angeles, and aside from a Wolfgang Tillmans abstraction (yet another since his Tate retrospective), the sale falls off quickly to lesser known and secondary material.
+Overall, there are a total of 28 lots of photography available across the two sales, with a Total High Estimate for photography of £2868000.

 Here’s the statistical breakdown: